michaellenaghan/libhttp/doc/Embedding.md

 processor define SSL_ALREADY_INITIALIZED.
 This is not required if SSL is used only within LibHTTP.

-When master thread accepts new a connection, a new accepted socket (described by `struct socket`) it placed into the accepted sockets queue, which has size of `QUEUE_SIZE` (default 50).
+When the master thread accepts a new socket (described by `struct socket`), it first waits (via semaphore) to make sure that at least one worker thread is free -- then it goes looking to see *which* worker thread is free, and assigns the socket to it, and wakes it.

-Any idle worker thread can grab accepted sockets from that queue.
-If all worker threads are busy, master thread can accept and queue up to 20 more TCP connections, filling up the queue.
-In the attempt to queue even more accepted connection, the master thread blocks until there is space in the queue.
-When the master thread is blocked on a full queue, the operating system can also queue incoming connection.
-The number is limited by the `listen()` call parameter, which is `SOMAXCONN` and depends on the platform.
+When the master thread is blocked because all worker threads are busy, the operating system can still queue incoming connections.
+The number is limited by the `listen()` call parameter, `backlog`, which is `SOMAXCONN` and depends on the platform.

 Worker threads are running in an infinite loop, which in a simplified form looks something like this: